 The roads are excellent in Croatia – probably the best I have seen in Europe.
 We didn’t hire a car but we did hire a car and a driver for a couple of days to take us to nearby Montenegro and Bosnia.
 Well worth considering as they are close enough for day trips if you are in Dubrovnik.
 We used Cheap Dubrovnik Tours and they were excellent.

 6. TAKE THE CATAMARAN TO SPLIT

-If you are travelling to Split consider catching the catamaran from Dubrovnik rather than driving or catching a bus.
-Its a scenic trip and you get a great view of some of the many islands and the coast.
+If you are travelling to Split consider catching the catamaran from Dubrovnik.
+Save on car rental and relax as you sail the Adriatic coast.
+Its a scenic trip and you get a great view of some of the many islands along the coast.

-If you have time stop off for a few nights on some of the islands – Hvar is a very popular choice (we will definitely do this next visit).
+If you have time stop off for a few nights on some of the islands – Hvar is a very popular choice.

 7. STAY IN THE OLD CITY IN SPLIT